Mutundi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 9: Delete the directory my_first_directory that is in the /tmp directory.
 Script 10: changes the working directory to the previous one Script 11: a script that lists all files
+ Script 12: prints the type of the file named iamafile